 State in serverless?

 As mentioned, the project is available in our repository.
-Also, it can be used as a template for any time-based serverless Slack bot.
-We have used the same template at Epsagon for creating Google Alerts bot, Stack Overflow bot, and others.
+Use it as a template for any time-based serverless Slack bot.
+We used the same template at Epsagon for creating Google Alerts bot, Stack Overflow bot, and others.

 What is your experience with Slack bots?
 Do you have ideas for improving our Slack bot?
 Share your stories with us, and contribute to the project!